sisitech/SisitechDocs/docs/markdown.md

   - Use dashes to symbolize the columns and rows of a table.
 An example would explain this easier.

-  - To define the text alignment in the tables, define this for every row using a colon followed by dashes.
+  - To define dividers and text alignment in the tables, define this for every row using a colon followed by dashes.
   For example - |:------ (left aligned), :------| (right aligned) and |:------| (center aligned)

 ```md